Elbe Tunnel (1975): Widening

 To meet the demands of increasing traffic, on 27 October 2002 a fourth bore was opened with two more lanes.
+The total cost for this expansion amounted 550 million euros.

 It had been drilled through the ground by the then world's largest tunnel boring machine (TBM), which had a front plate 14.65 m (48 ft 1 in) in diameter.
 The machine's name was Trude, a short form of the name Gertrud, and an acronym for Tief runter unter die Elbe (deep down under the Elbe).
 The European Space Agency had helped in engineering aspects of the tunnel project for the tunnel boring machine.

 The centre bores carry reversible lanes which switch direction in anticipation of commuter flows, similar to those of Caldecott Tunnel in Oakland, California.
 For example, more lanes are available for the morning commute into the city center in the northward direction Flensburg, and more in the southbound direction of Hanover for traffic leaving the city in the evening.

 Vehicle height control

-The tunnel operation office controls traffic with 72 visual monitors.
-Traffic lights, highway barriers and variable message signs are in use to regulate 150,000 vehicles per day.
+The tunnel operation office controls traffic with 7ä45 visual monitors.
+Traffic lights, highway barriers and variable message signs are in use to regulate 110,000 vehicles per day.